-- 1. The minimum sworn police experience as determined by the State of California Commission on Police Officer Standards and Training (P.O.S.T.). - 2.
-Successful completion of initial probation as a sworn officer with the Costa Mesa Police Department. - 3.
-An average job performance rating of "meets standards" or better during the most recent three performance reviews with the Costa Mesa Police Department.
-Meets standards rating to be determined by the Chief of Police. - 4.
-Possession of an Advanced Certificate from the State of California Commission on Police Officer Standards and Training. - 5.
-Have completed a minimum of 24 hours of P.O.S.T. approved schooling or equivalent every two years. - 6.
-Make application and obtain departmental approval. - 10.2 The acceptance or rejection of any application of any employee for this incentive program shall be the responsibility of the Department director.
-The department director, in considering the application of an employee for an incentive under the P.O.S.T.
+10.2 The acceptance or rejection of any application of any employee for this incentive program shall be the responsibility of the Chief of Police.
+The Chief of Police, in considering the application of an employee for an incentive under the P.O.S.T.
 Certificate Program, shall examine the officer's length of service, P.O.S.T.
-Certificate Award, training records and performance evaluations, to determine if the employee has, in his/her opinion, successfully met the minimum standards outlined.
-If the Department director determines that the minimum qualifications have been met then he or she shall forward a personnel action form to Personnel so that the appropriate incentive award can be granted.
+Certificate Award and training records, to determine if the employee has, in his/her opinion, successfully met the minimum standards outlined.
+If the Chief of Police determines that the minimum qualifications have been met then he or she shall forward a personnel action form to the Human Resources Division so that the appropriate incentive award can be granted.
 If the employee has not, in the opinion of the department director, successfully met these requirements, the application shall be rejected.

-10.3 The Department director shall have the final responsibility of granting any award under this Program for which application is made, after considering the application and other relevant factors, including determinations, relevant documents and recommendations.
+10.3 The Chief of Police shall have the final responsibility of granting any award under this Program for which application is made, after considering the application and other relevant factors, including determinations, relevant documents and recommendations.
 An award may be granted, rejected or removed at any time.